kewlfft/ansible-aur/README.md

   ln -s external_modules/ansible-aur/aur library/aur
   ```

+## Usage
-3. Use it in a task, as in the following examples:
+Use it in a task, as in the following examples:
   ```
   # Install (using pacaur)
   - aur: name=package_name